Murder of Lilia Valutyte: Criminal proceedings

 On 3 October 2025, Skebas appeared at Lincoln Crown Court via videolink and pleaded not guilty to Valutyte's murder.
 He did plead guilty to manslaughter by reason of diminished responsibility.
-Skebas was remanded in custody and a further hearing is set to take place at the same court on 5 December 2025.
+Skebas was remanded in custody and a further hearing was set to take place at the same court on 5 December 2025.
 Christopher Donnellan KC asked for the prosecution to be given time to consider whether they would accept Skebas's plea.
 Judge Simon Hirst told Skebas that he would be facing a trial for murder from 27 January 2026 if the prosecution decided they still wanted to proceed with the charge of murder.

+On 5 December 2025, it was reported that the prosecution would pursue the charge of murder and that Skebas would be facing trial beginning on 27 January 2026 and that the trial would be expected to last seven days.
+It was also reported that a pre-trial hearing would be held on 14 January 2026.

+Skebas pleaded guilty to manslaughter but denied murder, his defence arguing that he was in a state of psychosis due to schizophrenia and was not responsible for his actions.
+The prosecution argued that Skebas had planned the crime in advance, as he had bought the knife used in the murder two days beforehand, and that a psychiatrist who examined him after his arrest found no evidence of psychosis.

+Skebas was found guilty of murder on 5 February 2026.
+On 25 February, he was sentenced by Mr Justice Choudhury at Lincoln Crown Court to life imprisonment with a minimum term of 25 years.
+Skebas will become eligible to apply for parole on 19 February 2051.

 Reactions

 Priti Patel, the then Home Secretary tweeted that she was "appalled" by the killing.

 Matt Warman, MP for Boston and Skegness tweeted: "it is vital that those responsible are brought to justice."

 Aftermath

 Funeral

 On 2 September 2022, Lilia Valutyte's funeral was held at St Botolph's Church, Boston.
 Her coffin was carried by a white horse-drawn carriage.
 Her small white coffin was covered in butterflies and was carried by pallbearers wearing pink ties.
 Flowers and other tributes were also left in memory of Valutyte.
 Many teddy bears were also left in memory of Valutyte.
 It was later revealed that Valutyte's mother had donated these teddy bears to families in Lithuania and to Ukrainian refugees.